 You already know the benefits that come with per diem jobs.
 However, you still don’t know where to find them.

 Nursa connects you to per diem RN jobs in different cities throughout Washington and in other states.
 This market platform helps you connect with various hospitals and other healthcare facilities looking for RNs in different settings and specialties.
+To learn more about unlocking opportunities, read our article about the ban on noncompetes.

 It is essential to clarify that Nursa doesn’t hire nurses; instead, healthcare facilities contract clinicians for specific shifts.
 To gain access to Nursa, download the app, upload your credentials for verification, and apply for your chosen job.
 You can start working once the hospital or other facility you choose approves you for the per diem job.
-Start changing your life with Nursa by gaining access to this market and selecting your first per diem RN job
+Start changing your life with Nursa by gaining access to this market and selecting your first per diem RN job.

 Sources: